 Brussels sprouts are not a favorite vegetable with my younger children, but I really like them.
 Having 10 children (ages 4 yrs – 28 yrs), 7 of whom are still at home, I realize that not everyone can be totally pleased with every meal.
 Nevertheless, I do try!

 Brussels sprouts which originated in Belgium are so cute – just like miniature cabbages.
 Like broccoli, they contain chemicals which fight cancer.
 Be sure to steam, roast or stir-fry the Brussels sprouts to maintain the highest level of anticancer properties as boiling greatly diminishes them.
 Additionally, Brussels sprouts may even help protect our DNA.
-There is good reason to include them as a regular part of the menu!
+There is a good reason to include them as a regular part of the menu!

 Some are daunted by the peeling process which is made easier with a potato peeler.
 Once peeled the squash can be cubed and cooked.
 Another excellent way to prepare it is by roasting – split the squash in half, place face down on a greased cookie sheet and bake at 350F until tender – about 45 min.